Diana Deutsch

-Early life, education, and career
+Early life and education

-Diana Deutsch was born Diana Sokol, on 15 February 1938, in London, England, to Max and Iska Sokol.
+Deutsch was born Diana Sokol, on 15 February 1938, in London, England, to Max and Iska Sokol (née Gingold).
 Her father was a sculptor of the expressionist school, and she attributes her strong interest in relationships between art, science and philosophy to her many conversations with him in childhood.

 Deutsch was educated at Christ's Hospital in Hertford.
-She entered St Anne's College, Oxford in 1956, and obtained a First Class Honors degree in psychology, Philosophy, and Physiology in 1959.
-When at Oxford, she was particularly influenced by debates concerning the philosophy of mind, and relationships between reality and illusion.
+She entered St Anne's College, Oxford in 1956, and obtained a First Class Honours degree in Psychology, Philosophy, and Physiology in 1959.

+Career

 In 1957, while an undergraduate at Oxford, she met and married J. Anthony Deutsch, a lecturer there, and they moved to the U.S. in 1959.
 Together they wrote the textbook Physiological Psychology (1st edition 1966; 2nd edition 1973), edited the book Short Term Memory (1975) and wrote several articles, including Attention: Some Theoretical Considerations (1963), which was cited as a Current Contents Citation Classic in 1981.
-Deutsch received her Ph.D. in Psychology in 1970 from the University of California, San Diego, was appointed Research Scientist in 1971, and Professor of Psychology in 1989, both at the University of California, San Diego.
+Deutsch received her Ph.D. in Psychology in 1970 from the University of California, San Diego, was appointed Research Scientist there in 1971, and then Professor of Psychology in 1989.